 By microchipping your pet, you can register his or her information with a national database that could help you find your pet in the event that your pet is lost or stolen.
 30 to 60% of lost pets in shelters are never claimed because they cannot be properly identified and returned to their owner.

 We carry a limited stock of prescription diets.
 A variety of diseases benefit from special diets such as patients who have been diagnosed with kidney disease, skin allergies, diabetes, inflammatory bowel disease.

 Dog & Cat Grooming

 We are now offering grooming services for your furry babies!
 Does your cat need some grooming because her fur is just out of control?
 How about Fido after he’s romped around the trails with you over the weekend?
 Call today and schedule your pet grooming appointment!(410) 363-0393

 Call Our Hospital for Instructions: (410) 363-0393

 You will be happy to know that should you have an emergency during the day, we will see you as necessary.
 And if your emergency is after hours, you can contact the doctor through our office for an emergency visit before 7:00 PM and after 7:00 AM.
 Emergencies not during these hours are referred to the EVC.

 Boarding & VIP Treatment

-Its comforting to know that when your pet boards with us our experienced staff keeps a watchful eye on their daily routine, bringing any problems to the doctor’s attention immediately.
-We board dogs, cats, birds and a variety of exotic pets.
-All pets must be current on vaccinations and have been examined by a veterinarian within 6 months to a year where appropriate.
+It's comforting to know that when your pet boards with us our experienced staff keeps a watchful eye on their daily routine, bringing any problems to the doctor’s attention immediately.
+All dogs and cats must be current on vaccinations and have been examined by a veterinarian within 6 months to a year where appropriate.

 VIP boarding allows you to get extra special care for your pet while staying with us.
 This includes extended outdoor activity or just individual personal attention as the patient dictates.
 We also provide a lamb’s wool rug for their comfort.